 Benefits of Event-Driven Architecture

 The sheer volume of data and the speed with which it needs to be streamed, crunched, and analyzed has exploded in recent years, and it's not slowing down any time soon, if ever.
 Traditional database-driven applications struggle to manage all that data being generated, and they can easily get hobbled, which can cause severe difficulties for organizations that rely on quick, streaming data in real-time.
 So it's clear that developers must think about handling data differently.
 The reason event-driven architecture works in these heavy data streaming situations is that they are not weighed down by dependencies on other services.
 There are far fewer service-coupling situations that create dependencies that can slow things down.
 They don't have to know how other services handle the data, and they don't need to worry about it.
-They don't have to wait for another service to do something, they can simply react to their specified event, move on, and process their next event quickly and efficiently.
+They don't have to wait for another service to do something, they can simply respond to their specified event, move on, and process their next event quickly and efficiently.
 This translates into several benefits for app users.

 1. Optimal Scalability